biocore/pysyndna/README.md

 ## Installation

-To install this notebook, first clone the repository from GitHub:
+To install this package, first clone the repository from GitHub:

 ```
 git clone https://github.com/AmandaBirmingham/pysyndna.git
 ```

-Change directory into the new `pysndna` folder and create a Python3 Conda environment in which to run the notebook:
+Change directory into the new `pysndna` folder and create a Python3 Conda environment in which to run the software:

 ```
 conda env create -n pysyndna -f environment.yml